Something special happened in Tucson, Arizona September 11, 12 and 13, 2016.

 Twelve highly skilled, passionate professionals shared their knowledge, their experience and themselves at The Final Transition Conference.
-Their presentations were captured on video and are now available for on-demand streaming.
+Their presentations were captured on video and are now available for on-demand streaming as well as for Continuing Nursing Education credits.
+Click the following button for information on obtaining Continuing Nursing Education (CNE) credits.

-For more information and pricing, check out the On Demand Video Page, or go directly to Vimeo to view the videos: Go to Videos
+If you do not require CNE credit, you may view selected videos for each of the conference presentations.
+For information and pricing, check out the On Demand Video Page, or go directly to Vimeo to view the videos: Go to Videos

 The longer we live, and the more we do and experience, the more likely we are to experience the dying and death of someone close to us.
 This is normal and natural, too.
 You can be a Super Bowl Champion NFL footballer, a happy, proud mom from North Carolina, a musician, an accountant – you can be anyone and in the end we all need the same kind of help and friendship.
 We need the feelings of gratitude and happiness we experienced while being with someone whose presence made us especially happy.
 But when they die, or when they have a Near Death Experience (NDE), or they make the inevitable connection with nonlocal awareness, lots of questions arise.
 You start wondering, “What’s really out there?”